BDC Hamburger Icon

 To protect your business from a data breach, consider these best practices:

-• Understand PCI compliance responsibilities.
-Payment card industry (PCI) compliance is required of payment processors and merchants.
+• Understand Payment card industry (PCI) compliance responsibilities: PCI compliance is required of payment processors and merchants.
 The PCI Security Standards Council outlines the specific protocol merchants should follow based on their volume and type of annual transactions.
 If you fail to comply — or comply without providing proper proof — your payment processor could charge you anywhere from $10 to $100 per month until you’re in full compliance.
-It’s wise to choose a payment processor that guarantees PCI-compliant payment processing and accommodates NFC and EMV chip card technology at the point of sale (POS).
+It’s wise to choose a payment processor that guarantees PCI-compliant payment processing and accommodates NFC and EMV chip card technology at the POS.

 TipBottom line

-To get started with internal audits of your processes and equipment, conduct a cybersecurity risk assessment to find vulnerabilities and protect your business and its customers.
+Before starting internal audits of your processes and equipment, conduct a cybersecurity risk assessment to identify vulnerabilities and protect your business and its customers.

-Not all breaches stem from a sophisticated hack.
+Not all breaches stem from sophisticated hacks.
 Internal mistakes and unpatched vulnerabilities can lead to serious payment security issues.
-For example, many ransomware attacks start when an employee or contractor unknowingly clicks on a malicious link in an email.
+Many ransomware attacks start when an employee or contractor unknowingly clicks on a malicious link in an email.

-Your internal procedures will have a significant impact on your payment security.
-For example, never post passwords on computers or POS systems.
+Your internal procedures will significantly impact your payment security.
+For instance, never post passwords on computers or POS systems.
 Passwords should be changed at least every few weeks and, ideally, consist of at least eight characters, including letters (uppercase and lowercase), numbers and symbols.

-As part of your small business cybersecurity plan, install top-notch antivirus and internet security applications to help protect your systems.
+As part of your small business cybersecurity plan, you should install top-notch antivirus and internet security applications to help protect your systems.

 One employee’s innocent mistake can compromise payment security and cost your business dearly.
 For this reason, employee screening, monitoring, training and permissions are key.
 Consider the following tips: